Them Airs

 Them Airs are an American rock band formed in the late 2010s near New Haven, Connecticut.
-It is popular in the northeastern United States and beyond, and is known for its undefinable musical style inspired by post-punk groups such as Sonic Youth.

 The band was originally composed of Cade Williams on guitar, Adam Cohen on bass, and Evan Nork on drums.
-The group also featured Luke Schroader and Hayden Nork on guitar, as well as Amina Rustemovic on keyboard.
+The group also featured Luke Schroeder and Hayden Nork on guitar, as well as Amina Rustemovic on keyboard.

 History

 Core members Williams, Cohen and Evan Nork began writing music together in high school.
 In college, they began performing under the name Mirror Waves.
-Rustemovic, Schroader and Nork's brother Hayden would later play for the group, giving it six members at its peak.
+Rustemovic, Schroeder and Nork's brother Hayden would later play for the group, giving it six members at its peak.
 By 2019, the band's evolving sound necessitated a name-change.
 Due to the migration of the band's various members, it is no longer regularly active.

 Sound

 Them Airs are regarded as having an eclectic and pioneering musical style, drawing from multiple genres in the punk rock and DIY scenes.
 Their work features synthesizers and guitar pedals common in modern rock music, but also less conventional instruments such as the saxophone and the accordion.